 Fee status reassessment for enrolled students

-The Admissions Office recognises that there may be circumstances where fee status decisions may require review following enrolment, for example if a student’s immigration status changes after they enrol.
+The Admissions Office recognises that there may be circumstances where fee status decisions may require review following enrolment, for example if a student’s nationality changes after they enrol.

 There are strict criteria surrounding the procedure for contesting fee status following enrolment which can be found in our policy document.